What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 However, problems can occur when either:

-Mastocytosis is fairly rare.
+Systemic Mastocytosis is one kind of mast cell disorder.
 It’s a genetic condition where someone’s body makes too many mast cells.
+And it is relatively rare.

-Now you might be thinking, I just read that mast cells and mast cell responses are normal and even beneficial!
+Now you might be thinking, “I just read that mast cells and mast cell responses are normal and even beneficial!
+If they work extra hard, isn’t that a good thing?”
+Unfortunately, it isn’t.
+Let’s look at why next.

-Haywire Mast Cells
+How Mast Cells Become Dysregulated

 They do this through something called mast cell receptors.
-These receptors are a key part of cell signaling — cells responding to the molecules around them.
+These receptors are a key part of cell signaling (cells responding to the molecules around them).

 Your mast cells are responding to:

-• every molecule of air you breathe
+• Every molecule of air you breathe

-• everything you swallow
+• Everything you swallow

-• everything that touches your skin
+• Everything that touches your skin

-• everything that circulates in your blood stream
+• Everything that circulates in your blood stream

-• all your hormones
+• All your hormones

-• your neurotransmitters (and your stress)
+• Your neurotransmitters (and your stress)

-• and much more!
+• And much more!

 Your mast cells have over 200 different types of receptors.
 This is how they can respond to everything that’s happening outside and inside you.